VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Quote/objects/ApproveQuoteResultType.md

 # ApproveQuoteResultType ==~object~==

-The `ApproveQuoteResultType` represents the result of approving a quote.
+This type represents the result of approving a quote.

 ## Fields